 To make this meal you’ll need the following ingredients:

-- Leftover drippings and braising liquid from Pulled Pork: Arguably you could combine the ingredients used to create your own liquid and flavor base but nothing beats the depth of flavor you’ll get from using the leftovers.
+- Leftover drippings and braising liquid from Pulled Pork: Arguably you could combine the ingredients used to create your own liquid and flavor base or you can use a rich beef stock or broth, but honestly nothing beats the depth of flavor you’ll get from using the leftover drippings.

 - Noodles: I’m using a brown rice pad Thai noodle today (pictured above) for a gluten free option, but I have made this in the past using whole wheat noodles and it’s just as spectacular.